alshafai/DGS/README.md

  dgs-gui.m

-Software to calculate the grain size distribution from an image of sediment or other granular material
+MATLAB software to calculate the grain size distribution from an image of sediment or other granular material

 Implements the algorithm of
-Buscombe, D. (2013, in press)
+Buscombe, D. (2013, in review)
-Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology, in press
+Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns, Sedimentology

 Written by Daniel Buscombe, various times in 2012 and 2013 while at